EddyVerbruggen/nativescript-webview-utils/README.md

 You can set this as a header, but it seems to work better setting it in a different way, so use this function if you want to override the user agent in your webview.

-Note that on iOS this will override the user agent header in all of your webviews.
+> Note for NativeScript-iOS versions older than 3.4: this will override the user agent header in *all* of your webviews within your app.
+This is usually not an issue, but if it is: upgrade to `tns-ios` 3.4 or newer.

 ```typescript
 import { WebViewUtils } from 'nativescript-webview-utils';